maxxiimo/the-front-end-manifesto/appendix-9.md

    > This will change the way you design websites.
 Add a line of code to your pages and choose from hundreds of web fonts.
 Simple, bulletproof, standards compliant, accessible, and totally legal.

+6. [WebINK][]

+   > The WebINK service lets you put pro-quality fonts on your website.
+And we deliver these fonts to every visitor's browser in an instant.

 ### Tools

 1. [Lettering.JS][]